grzegorznowak/ansible-nvm-node/README.md

 Installs node via NVM on Debians and Redhats.

 ## Dislaimer ##
-It's a pretty bespoke installation of node that doesn't rely on any of apt/yum goodies nor it follows the *recommended* way of using NVM.
+It's pretty bespoke installation of node that doesn't rely on any of apt/yum goodies nor it follows the *recommended* (@see https://github.com/creationix/nvm/issues/1533) way of using NVM.
 Additionally versioning is only achievable via Ansible itself.
 Please make sure the setup given here is the one you actually do require on your end.
 I would say it's __70%__ for DEV purposes and __30%__ for live.